 Our project name serves as more than just a nod to one of Duluth's favorite artists to claim.
 Before the construction of Interstate 35, there was U.S. Highway 61, the route which inspired the title of Bob Dylan's sixth album.
 By demoting the interstate to a parkway, it would once again become Highway 61, literally Highway 61 revisited.
 Rerouting Duluth's "Bob Dylan Way" into the proposed parkway creates an excellent opportunity to acknowledge this route.

 Explore ownership systems to keep development rooted in addressing community needs.

 Help the City of Duluth fund neighborhood programs city-wide by increasing the tax base.

 Create opportunities for existing neighborhood residents to generate wealth and find affordable housing opportunities.

 Encourage the spread of existing tourism activity along the waterfront into downtown and hillside business areas.

-In total, nearly 20 acres of prime downtown real estate within walking distance of the waterfront would become available, stimulating one of the largest developments in Duluth's recent history.
+In total, over 20 acres of prime downtown real estate within walking distance of the waterfront would become available, stimulating one of the largest developments in Duluth's recent history.
 These parcels provide an opportunity to alleviate housing demands and missing neighborhood necessities without dislocating existing families and businesses.
 This land would ideally be held in a community land trust to ensure that development is rooted in addressing the needs of local residents, with profits going towards promoting affordability, preventing displacement, building economic and racial inclusion, and maintaining and programming high quality public spaces throughout the concept area.